timseed/flrig/README.md

 This is the Stack, what has been called, and then what it calls.....
 The problem will be somewhere close to the top.

-Notice how frame #6 is from code that we compiled...
+Notice how frame #6 is from code that we compiled... (the lines before this are System objects... and so are implementing something we are asking for).

 ```text
  frame #6: 0x0000000100279ffb flrig`print(data=0x000000010044c6f0) at support.cxx:188:2
 ```

-It shows a filename, and the line.
+It shows a filename, and the line (188).

-I quit this debug session by typing **l** and pressing return.
+I quit this debug session by typing **q** and pressing return.

 ## Debug Exploring